 Directions + Parking

-The Terry College of Business is located on the west side of North Campus, adjacent to the Law School.
+The Business Learning Community is located on the west side of North Campus, between Hull and Lumpkin Streets, off of Baxter.
+Visitors are encouraged to park at the Tate Center deck.
 Visitors to Brooks Hall can park at the North Campus Parking Deck and walk across campus to Brooks Hall.
-Visitors to Correll Hall are encouraged to park at the Tate Center deck.

 The bustling hub that is downtown Athens is adjacent to UGA’s North Campus and the Terry College.
-Athens' victorian-era buildings are home a variety of eateries, pubs, venues and locally-owned shops that collectively put Athens on the list of 10 Great College Towns.
+Athens is home to a variety of eateries, pubs, venues and locally-owned shops that have earned the Classic City its reputation as the best college town in America.

 Athens has long-been the most celebrated college music scene in the country.
-Home of the University of Georgia, the Southern city is rich with performance space including the dive-esque 40 Watt, which has hosted everyone from Pylon to Nirvana to The Pixies, and the recently rebuilt Georgia Theatre… And with its own mini-festival, Athfest, Athens’s supportive community is perhaps its biggest asset.
+Home of the University of Georgia, the Southern city is rich with performance space including the 40 Watt, which has hosted everyone from Pylon to Nirvana to The Pixies, and the reinvented Georgia Theatre… And with its own music festival, Athfest, Athens’s supportive community is perhaps its biggest asset.

 Occasionally, I run into people who were here thirty years ago (or twenty, or ten) and then left for a more sensible adult pursuit.
 Inevitably, they ask me if the Athens music scene of today is anywhere near as good as it was in their own halcyon college years.
 I've always given the same response: "It’s even better."
 This answer is often met with disbelief.
 "It can’t be."
 "Impossible."
 "It was so special then."
 It was special then, no doubt about it.
 Nonetheless, it keeps on growing.

 Music Business Business Program director David Barbe, Oxford American